 of the hybrid cluster nodes.

-- SSH key used to create the hybrid cluster should be available as a root, or you should have SUDO user access on all nodes in the target hybrid cluster.
+- SSH key used to create the hybrid cluster is available to root, or there is SUDO user access on all nodes in the target hybrid cluster.

 See the Anthos clusters on bare metal quickstart for expanded step-by-step instructions for creating a hybrid cluster.